 Department of Mass Communication

-The mission of the Department of Mass Communication is to enable students to think critically and to communicate clearly, effectively and ethically.
-We prepare Christian professionals for work in the media field, including journalism, broadcasting, graphic design and public relations.
+The mission of the Department of Mass Communication is to enable students to think critically and to communicate clearly, effectively, and ethically.
+We prepare Christian professionals for work in the media field, including public relations, journalism, broadcasting, graphic design, and digital media.
 We accomplish our mission by helping students master writing, technology, and the ethical and legal aspects of the media industry.

 Christian Emphasis Distinguishes Us